phoenixframework/phoenix/guides/plug.md

 > **Requirement**: This guide expects that you have gone through the [Request life-cycle guide](request_lifecycle.html).

 Plug lives at the heart of Phoenix's HTTP layer, and Phoenix puts Plug front and center.
-We interact with plugs at every step of the request life-cycle, and the core Phoenix components like Endpoints, Routers, and Controllers are all just Plugs internally.
+We interact with plugs at every step of the request life-cycle, and the core Phoenix components like endpoints, routers, and controllers are all just plugs internally.
 Let's jump in and find out just what makes Plug so special.

 [Plug](https://github.com/elixir-lang/plug) is a specification for composable modules in between web applications.
 It is also an abstraction layer for connection adapters of different web servers.
 The basic idea of Plug is to unify the concept of a "connection" that we operate on.
 This differs from other HTTP middleware layers such as Rack, where the request and response are separated in the middleware stack.

 At the simplest level, the Plug specification comes in two flavors: *function plugs* and *module plugs*.

-## Function Plugs
+## Function plugs

-In order to act as a Plug, a function needs to accept a connection struct (`%Plug.Conn{}`) and options.
-It also needs to return a connection struct.
-Any function that meets those criteria will do.
+In order to act as a plug, a function needs to:
+1. accept a connection struct (`%Plug.Conn{}`) as its first argument, and connection options as its second one;
+2. return a connection struct.

+Any function that meets these two criteria will do.
 Here's an example.

 ```elixir
 def introspect(conn, _opts) do